 Figure 1 shows the power distributions in the amplifier fiber, including ASE, and also the fractional erbium excitation level.
 The latter is higher on the left side, because the signal power is lower there.

 Figure 2 shows the optical spectrum of amplified spontaneous emission (ASE) for both directions.
 Backward ASE is significantly stronger at short wavelengths.
-This is the usual case for quasi-three-level gain media.
+This is the usual case for quasi-three-level laser gain media.

 Next we consider the saturation characteristics: the amplifier gain is reduced for high input power levels.
 Curves are shown for pump powers of 100 mW to 500 mW (from each side).